 Using JavaScript

-If you are using JavaScript, you’ll simply call a function using the button’s clicks event.
+If you are using JavaScript, you’ll simply call a function on a button's click event.
 For example

 In my next post, I have shared an example explaining how to replace a given string with another string in the URL bar using JavaScript or jQuery.